glegoux/bets/README.md

 ## Creation

-1. Go to google drive and create a Google Sheet
+1. Go to Google Drive and create Google Sheets
 2. Customize your Google Sheet with freeze row and colors, respectively in :
 `View > Freeze` and `Format > Conditional formatting...`
 3. Write your script to define your own functions in `Tools > Script editor...`